[Any weird technical terms are probably over-explained on my Terminology page]

 The most complete reference and how-to for traditional braids, and for loop braiding in general, is Noémi Speiser’s Old English Pattern Books for Loop Braiding, 2000.

 E. Benns and G.Barrett’s Tak V Bowes, Departed also teaches many traditional loop braids, has color photo illustrations, and may be easier to follow.
 BraidersHand

 is a U.S. distributor of both books. update: both books are now out-of-print.

 This blog is (so far) the main source that teaches the V-fell method for braiding simple loop braids, long practiced in many parts of the world outside Europe.
 It’s also the only source for my methods of making multi-loop braids as a solo braider.

-No longer completely true—the 2012 International Braids Conference proceedings book Strings that Move (see top of my sidebar) includes a how-to article on my solo-braider methods for making all twelve or so of the possible shape variations of double braids.
+No longer completely true—I have a how-to article in the 2012 International Braids Conference proceedings book Strings that Move (see top of my sidebar) on my solo-braider methods for making all twelve or so of the possible shape variations of double braids.

 © 2011–2018 Ingrid Crickmore